RoboJackets/software-training-old/assignments/week_2/exercise_2_3/exercise_2_3.md

 ## Binary

 Binary is when you represent the number as only {1,0} this is a base two representation.
-If we take the number
+If we take the number (the preceding b lets us know it is in binary)

 ```
-11001
+b11001
 ```

 that can bet written out as